linkarzu/docker-jekyll-chirpy5.6.1/_tabs/about.md

 I'm not that active on social media, but reach out via Linkedin if you want to network.

+> You can also subscribe to my RSS feed if you'd like to find out what I'm up to.
+{: .prompt-info }

 ## A bit about me
 - My journey in the IT world started when I decided to get my Cisco CCNA certification back in 2018, but then I realized that networking is just a small part of the landscape, so I've been trying to catch up to new technologies ever since.
 - I adapt quickly and connect the dots to understand how things work.
 If I don't know an answer, I'm not going to pretend I know and give you false information, I'll tell you to give me some time and come back with something useful.